Using Bepasty’s REST API

 Transaction-ID

-The transaction-ID will be provided by the server after the first upload chunk.
-After that first chunk, the transaction-id has to be provided by the client, to continue uploading the file.
+The Transaction-ID will be provided by the server after the first upload chunk.
+After that first chunk, the Transaction-ID has to be provided by the client to continue uploading the file.

 Content-Type

-The content-type of the file uploaded to the server.
-If the content-type is not given, the server will guess the content-type by the filename.
-If this fails the content-type will be ‘application/octet-stream’
+The content type of the file uploaded to the server.
+If the content type is not given, the server will guess the content type by the filename.
+If this fails, the content type will be ‘application/octet-stream’.

 Content-Length

-The content-length is mostly ignored by the server.
+The Content-Length is mostly ignored by the server.
 It can be used to indicate the final file size.
 If your final file size is bigger than the maximum allowed size on the server, the upload will be aborted.
-The real filesize will be calculated by the server while uploading.
+The real file size will be calculated by the server while uploading.

 Content-Filename